 - Property / Landlord & tenant / Housing

-Jonathan’s practice covers possession actions for landlords and tenants in both the private and public sectors; disrepair actions; unlawful eviction; housing appeals; boundary disputes; neighbour nuisance cases and business tenancies.
+Jonathan’s practice covers possession actions for landlords and tenants in both the private and public sectors; disrepair actions; unlawful eviction; housing appeals; boundary disputes; neighbour nuisance cases; business tenancies and tenancy fraud.

 Jonathan’s work in this area includes personal and corporate insolvency; applications to set aside statutory demands; to annul and rescind / review bankruptcy and winding-up orders.